Carrie Halsell Ward

-Carrie Beatrice Halsell Ward (1903–1989) is the first African American to graduate from an Oregon public university.
+Carrie Beatrice Halsell Ward (1903–1989) is the first known African American to graduate from a public university in the state of Oregon.
 She graduated in 1926, with a Bachelor of Science in Business from Oregon State University.

 Early life

 Halsell was born on October 26, 1903, in Boulder, Colorado to William and Bessie Halsell, the third of six children.
 The family moved to Salem, Oregon around 1912 where William worked various jobs, including: janitor, laborer, and farmer.
 By 1921, William was supporting the family with a small retail business on State Street in Salem.

 In high school, Halsell was an honor student and participated in the glee club, girls' club, girls' reserve, commercial club, and typewriting contests.
 She received her high school diploma from Salem High School in 1921.

 After high school, Halsell was accepted to Oregon State University, where she received her business degree in 1926.
 After graduating, she and her family moved to Portland where she worked briefly in a housekeeping position for Meier & Frank Department Store.
-The job, she said, was one of the few employment opportunities for an African-American woman in the area.
-Halsell quickly became a popular figure in Portland's African-American community.
+The job was one of the few employment opportunities for an African-American woman in the area.
 Portland's African-American community newspaper, The Advocate, printed a brief story about Halsell's return visit to Corvallis in July of 1927.